 How to Grow Radicchio

-Radicchio will grow in a variety of soil conditions from sandy to clay-like loam, but it much prefers a pH of 7.5-8.0, excellent drainage and adequate irrigation.
+Radicchio will grow in a variety of soil conditions from sandy to clay-like loam, but it much prefers a soil pH of 7.5-8.0, excellent drainage and adequate irrigation.

 Maturation occurs around the 125-130 day mark.
 Radicchio plants need a constant amount of irrigation due to their shallow roots and to encourage the growth of the tender shoots.